amagid/events-backend/README.md

 # BigPie Events Backend
 This server application is designed to augment the existing BigPie application to be able to handle the concept of a Fundraising Event.

+## Important Issues

+1) A major design consideration is whether or not to store Merchant and Nonprofit information in our database if it also exists in the BigPie live database.
+If we store the information, fewer queries to the live database will be required and that means a faster live app as well as fewer potential security vulnerabilities.
+However, there is then a chance that the data in our database can become outdated, so the system will have to run regular queries to the live database to keep the info updated.
+Alternatively, I could just store the MongoDB ID of the Merchant or Nonprofit, and if more information is requested by a user (this includes listing merchants) I could then run a separate query to grab the detailed merchant information from the live app database.
+Either way will function with its own set of pros and cons.

+2) We could potentially combine all of the merchant_sizes, nonprofit_sizes and attendance_levels tables into one sizes table, but then each of the categories would be restricted to use the same sizes.
+Thoughts?

+3) Leaving email templates for V2

 ## Database Description
 The primary database tables are as follows: